 There is more than one way to qualify for the contact representative position.
 This position relies heavily on your ability to research taxpayer accounts, analyze information to provide guidance to taxpayers, and exceptional customer service skills.
 No degree is required; however, a degree alone may qualify you.

 No problem!
-You can set up a saved search and we'll email you when these jobs post to USAJOBS.
-For more information, visit: USAJOBS | Help Center | Saved Searches.
+You can set up job alerts based on your search filters.
+Once set up, we'll email you when these jobs post to USAJOBS.
+For more information, visit: USAJOBS | Help Center | Job Alerts.

 Additionally, you can make your resume searchable on USAJOBS to notify our hiring managers of your interest in an IRS career.
 For more information, visit: USAJOBS | Help Center | Searchable Resumes.